JSimonDev/rive_color_modifier/README.md

 # Rive Color Modifier

-This package provides an easy and straightforward way to modify the Color of specific components within [Rive](https://rive.app/) animations at runtime, while also maintaining their opacity (alpha values) throughout the animation.
+This package provides an easy and straightforward way to modify the Color of specific Components within [Rive](https://rive.app/) Animations at runtime, while also maintaining their opacity (alpha values) throughout the animation.

-### If you like this package, please leave a like on [pub.dev](https://pub.dev/packages/rive_color_modifier) and star on [GitHub](https://jsimon.dev/)

 ## Features